wp-plugins/sayitright-embed/readme.txt

 == Upgrade Notice ==

+= 0.0.3 =
+This version fixes the javascript issue in the admin editor

 = 0.0.2 =
-This version fixes the issue when loading a station froma  subdomain
+This version fixes the issue when loading a station from a  subdomain

 = 0.0.1 =
 This is the first version of the plugin